apache/yunikorn-site/docs/user_guide/queue_config.md

 - The queue is created dynamically and will disappear when it is no longer in use.
 - The queue does not have quotas or Access Control Lists (ACLs).
 - It cannot be submitted to directly by users.
 It is managed internally by YuniKorn for specific recovery operations.
-- While the queue is unqueryable directly, its existence and activities can be observed through the application RESTful API at [/ws/v1/partition/:partition/applications/:state](../api/scheduler#partition-applications).
+- While the queue is un-queryable directly, its existence and activities can be observed through the application RESTful API at [/ws/v1/partition/:partition/applications/:state](../api/scheduler#partition-applications).

 ### Placement rules